What is overcrowding?

 - applying for a council or housing association place

-- asking the council to help you because you are homeless.
+- asking the council to help you because you are homeless (making a ‘homeless application‘).

-If you are legally overcrowded and you make a homeless application it is likely that the council will have to provide you with advice and help at an early stage.
+If you are legally overcrowded and you make a homeless application the council will probably have to give you some advice and help.
 If the council decide that it is no longer reasonable for you to continue to live in the property they will have to help you find a home, or in some situations, help you work out a way to stay in your current home.
 In severe cases, the council might have to provide you with alternative emergency accommodation.